Michael-F-Ellis/NearlyPurePythonWebAppDemo/README.md

 │   ├── example_wsgi.py
 │   └── img
 │       └── nppwad.gif
+├── minimal_allinone.py.py
 ├── server.py
+├── serverless.py

 ```

 ## Parting Thoughts
 ### The Bad News
-While this approach can save you from the frustrations of dealing with .html, .css, and .js syntax, it can't save you from the need to *understand* the Document Object Model, browser events, ajax, http request routing, etc.
+While this approach to development can save you from the frustrations of dealing with .html, .css, and .js syntax, it can't save you from the need to *understand* the Document Object Model, browser events, ajax, http request routing, etc.

 ### The Good News
-If you're already comfortable in Python and understand what goes on in a browser and web server, you can use this skeleton as a starting point for developing entirely in Python.
+If you're already comfortable in Python and understand what goes on in a browser and web server, you can use these skeletons as a starting point for developing entirely in Python.
 <hr>
 Footnotes